Updated on December 2nd, 2022

-Geographical scope is another type of restriction that courts will consider in relation to other aspects of the case.
-In general, they’re looking to see if the limitation protects the employer’s business but doesn’t hinder the employee’s ability to find gainful employment.
-If the employer can prove that the proposed restricted area is where they have goodwill, a customer base, or offices/facilities, it’s likely the court will consider this acceptable.
+Geographical scope is another parameter that the courts consider to determine the reasonableness of an agreement.
+In general, they evaluate the limitations to ensure they protect the employer’s business but don’t hinder the employee’s ability to find gainful employment.
+Courts have enforced agreements where the employer proved that the proposed restricted area was where they have goodwill, a customer base, or offices/facilities.

-A non-compete contract needs to include a benefit for the employee as well as the employer, which is known as consideration.
+A non-compete contract needs to include a benefit for the employee, which is known as consideration.
 In Nevada, courts of law deem an offer of employment or continued employment to be adequate consideration.

 - NRS § 613.195(8)(b)